athelas-astro/athelas/README.md

 <a href="./LICENSE"><img src="https://img.shields.io/badge/license-GPL-blue.svg"></a>

-`Athelas` solves the 1D Lagrangian equation of non-relativistic radiation hydrodynamics using a discontinuous Galerkin scheme.
+`Athelas` solves the 1D Lagrangian equation of non-relativistic radiation hydrodynamics using a nodal discontinuous Galerkin scheme.
 Key features:
 * Two moment radiation transport with fully implicit integration and an IMEX treatment.
 * Lagrangian hydrodynamics